EricHBluhm/Restaurant-Reservations/README.md

-# Restaurant-Reservations
+# SoftwareEngineeringProject
 Description:  Software Engineering Project

 A restaurant chain has reached out to your team to build a reservation system.

 Here are the details:

 Two categories of users / customers: guest user or registered user.

 Users should be able to search for a table and reserve.

 User doesn’t need to login to the system to reserve a table.
 If registered users, they can login.

 User enters name, phone, email, date and time (date picker), and # of guests for dining and system presents available tables.